bymayo/craft-dribbble/README.md

 - Craft CMS 3.x

+## Install

+Install via the Plugin Store within your Craft 3 installation or using Composer: `composer require bymayo/dribbble`

 ## Setup

 - Register your application with Dribbble - https://dribbble.com/account/applications/new using the `Website URL` and `Callback URL` in the plugin settings.